Christiana Riot: Fate of those involved

-William Parker was joined in Canada by Eliza, his wife, in November 1851, and eventually their children.
+William Parker was joined in Canada by Eliza, his wife, in November 1851, and eventually, their children.
 They settled in Buxton, Ontario.
 He died sometime before 1881, and Eliza died in May 1899.
 Some of their descendants still live in Canada.

 Castner Hanway moved in 1878 to Wilber, Nebraska, and died there in 1893.

-Edward Gorsuch's youngest son, Thomas Gorsuch, and his schoolmate John Wilkes Booth swore revenge for Edward's death.

 Historical markers

-In September 1911 a dedication ceremony for a memorial to the incident in Christiana took place with descendants of both sides present and also of Peter Woods, one of those indicted.
+In September 1911, a dedication ceremony for a memorial to the incident in Christiana took place with descendants of both sides and of Peter Woods, one of those indicted, present.
 Memorial medals were cast.
-The first, representing "Law", had a portrait of Millard Fillmore, president when the Fugitive Slave Act was passed, on one side and engraved on the other "In memory of Edward Gorsuch, Commemoration of the Christiana Riot and Treason Trials.
-1851 - September 11 - 1911"; it was given to a granddaughter of Edward Gorsuch.
+The first, representing "Law", had a portrait of Millard Fillmore, president when the Fugitive Slave Act was passed, on one side and engraved on the other, "In memory of Edward Gorsuch, Commemoration of the Christiana Riot and Treason Trials.
+1851 – September 11 – 1911"; it was given to a granddaughter of Edward Gorsuch.
 The other, representing "Liberty", had a portrait of Abraham Lincoln on one side and engraved on the other with "Peter Woods, Freeman, Soldier, Citizen.
 Sole survivor of the Christiana Riot and Treason Trials.
-1851 - September 11 - 1911"; this was given to Peter Woods.
+1851 – September 11 – 1911"; this was given to Peter Woods.

-In 1998, a historical marker for the Christiana Riot was placed in Lancaster.
+In 1998, a historical marker for the Christiana Resistance was placed in Lancaster.
 It is one of several historical markers in Lancaster County that mark significant events related to the Underground Railroad.
 Another historical marker is at Gorsuch Tavern in Glencoe, Maryland, on the York road, where Edward Gorsuch and some of his relatives and friends met to plan the raid.